mzeiter/weather-app/README.md

 ### Prerequisites
 * Xcode installed on computer
-* iOS device to run application on (optional if using simulator)
+* iOS device to run application (optional if using simulator)
 * WiFi